 ResultsThe program has increased families' use of asthma management strategies and enhanced confidence in their ability to manage the child's disease, leading to significant reductions in symptom flare-ups, hospitalizations, ED visits, and missed school days.
 Preliminary results from the diabetes program showed decreases in glycated hemoglobin (A1c), blood pressure, and low-density lipoprotein (LDL).

 Moderate: The evidence consists of comparisons of various asthma-related metrics collected at enrollment and 1 year afterward, including caregiver self-efficacy; use of asthma management strategies; and asthma-related hospitalizations, ED visits, school absences, and symptoms.

 - More use of asthma management strategies: The proportion of families taking steps to reduce potential asthma triggers in the home increased by 22 percent, rising from 63 percent at enrollment to 81 percent at graduation (updated November 2013).

 - Greater caregiver and patient self-efficacy: The proportion of caregivers who said they felt in control of their child's asthma rose from 63 percent at enrollment to 97 percent at graduation, an increase of 35 percent.
 Retention for the diabetes program was at 94 percent at the 6-month mark and 96 percent at the 12-month mark.
 (Updated November 2013.)

-- Improved control for patients with diabetes: The 40 patients who have completed the year-long diabetes program averaged a 55-percent decrease in A1c, 54-percent decrease in systolic blood pressure, 43-percent decrease in diastolic blood pressure, and 50-percent decrease in LDL at the end of their 12-month participation (updated November 2013).
+- Improved control for patients with diabetes: Of the 40 patients who completed the year-long diabetes program, there was an average decrease in A1c of 55 percent, a 54 percent decrease in systolic blood pressure, a 43 percent decrease in diastolic blood pressure, and a 50 percent decrease in LDL (updated November 2013).